 \subsection{Near-Field Channel Model}

-We consider a single-cell massive MIMO system operating in Frequency Division Duplex (FDD) mode, where near-field propagation effects significantly impact the channel characteristics.
-In this system, the BS is equipped with a uniform linear array (ULA) of \(N_1\) antennas, and it communicates with multiple UEs, each having \(N_2\) antennas.
-All UEs are located within the near-field coverage area of the BS.
+We consider a single-cell massive MIMO system operating in FDD mode.
+The BS is equipped with a uniform linear array (ULA) of \(N_1\) antennas and communicates with multiple UEs, each having \(N_2\) antennas, all located within the near-field coverage area of the BS.
 The received signal at a given user is modeled as\footnote{We assume that the system adopts orthogonal access.
 Alternatively, for non-orthogonal access, the precoding vector for a particular user is designed to be orthogonal to other users' channel matrices.}